-- interviewing, evaluating, nominating and recommending individuals for membership on our Board, and considering proposed changes to the Board for approval; and - performing such other functions as may be necessary or convenient for the efficient discharge of the foregoing.
+- · interviewing, evaluating, nominating and recommending individuals for membership on our Board, and considering proposed changes to the Board for approval; - · managing risks associated with the independence of the Board and potential conflicts of interests at the Board level, and periodically reviewing our policies and procedures and making recommendations when appropriate; and - · performing such other functions as may be necessary or convenient for the efficient discharge of the foregoing.

-The Nominating, Governance and Review Committee met two times during 2014 and acted by unanimous consent one time.
-You can find our Nominating, Governance and Review Committee charter on our corporate website at www.isispharm.com.2
+The Nominating, Governance and Review Committee met two times during 2016.
+You can find our Nominating, Governance and Review Committee charter on our corporate website at www.ionispharma.com.4